BrianPugh/cyclopts/docs/source/api.rst

       Group name used for the help-page and for group-referenced-by-string.
       This is a title, so the first character should be capitalized.
-      If a name is not specified, it will not be shown in the help-page.
+      If a name is not specified, it will not be shown on the help-page.

    .. attribute:: help
       :type: str